smaclell/smaclell.github.io/_drafts/you-are-your-code-review.md

 tags: windows server-core troubleshooting stephen
 ---

-I recently attended a bunch of fantastic developer talks where I [work][d2l].
+I recently attended several fantastic developer talks where I [work][d2l].
 My co-worker, Chris, had a very interesting talk about lessons he learnt during 7 months of code reviews with a team from another office.
 He had some great insights I have been thinking through.
 The one which sticks with me is: how your